 Pre-work and Notes

 Even if you've recently signed up for a special Billing-enabled Developer Edition org, sign up for a new one now.
 We're always adding new data.
 Also note that the managed packages expire after 90 days, so you may need a new org anyway.
+Make sure you are not using an org previously used for other Trailhead work, including other superbadges.

 - Sign up for a free Developer Edition org with Salesforce Billing and Salesforce CPQ.